-It can also be a challenge to find the right tone for your chatbot.
-You want it to be conversational, but there is a very fine line between conversational and forced.
+Finding the right tone for your chatbot can also be a challenge.
+Of course, you want it to be conversational, but there is an excellent line between conversational and forced.

-Finally, always make it possible for your customers to get in touch with you and your (human) people.
-Sometimes a chatbot just does not do it.
+Finally, always make it possible for your customers to connect with you and your (human) people.
+Sometimes a chatbot does not do it.

 Tinker with it

-It is far more likely than not that your chatbot will be less than perfect the first time around the track.
+It is more likely that your chatbot will be less than perfect the first time around the track.
 There are just too many variables and too many things that you can do wrong (and that can go wrong on their own).

 Because of this, you should never consider your chatbot a one-and-done type thing.
 It is a long-term investment and not just in the financial sense.
-You need to dedicate time to analyzing your chatbot’s performance and its effects on your conversion rates, as well as on finding different ways to make it better.
+It would help if you dedicated time to analyzing your chatbot’s performance and its effects on your conversion rates and finding different ways to make it better.